AdrianMinnich/PLStandings/README.md

 - displaying team info after tapping on them

 TODO:
- - giving an opportunity to enter remaining result of the season and updating table
+ - giving an opportunity to enter remaining results of the season and updating table